 This was, perhaps, the most important announcement of the AGM where the CMD of RIL, Mukesh Ambani, and the CEO of Google, Sundar Pichai, introduced the Jio Phone Next.
 Touted to be the most affordable 4G enabled Smartphone, developed in collaboration with Google, Jio Phone Next would be launched in the markets on 10th September 2021.
 The phone would allow millions of Indians to own a Smartphone and access the internet for their needs.

 Some of the phone features include an optimised version of Android, a Smart camera, the latest Android updates, translation facility, among others.

 Another collaboration with Google is the development of 5G services in India.
 Reliance Jio Infocomm Limited and Google Cloud would form a cloud partnership wherein Google would help Jio launch its 5G services in India.
 Intending to make India ‘2G Mukt and 5G Yukt’ Mr Ambani said that Jio’s 5G services would be meant for individuals and small and medium-sized businesses.

 Mr Ambani also pointed out that Jio had tested its 5G services and managed to get a connection speed of more than 1 GBPS.
-He mentioned that Jio had received the regulatory approvals for launching 5G services in India and trial spectrum to test the same.
+He mentioned that Jio had received the regulatory approvals for launching 5G services in India and a trial spectrum to test the same.
 The 5G standalone network has been established pan India with trial centres at Navi Mumbai.